São Paulo Railway Company: Serra Nova – the second incline system

 The large volume of coffee shipments and the growth of the cities in the São Paulo region required more transport capacity.
 Therefore, the construction of a second incline system started in 1895.
 The new line ran parallel to the already existing one in about 2 mi distance.
 It had five sections using continuous steel wire ropes which were moved by stationary 1000 hp steam engines.
 Each section was about 2000 m long and had a grade of 8%.
 Two to three wagons were coupled to the rope with the help of small locomotives fitted with grip engaging with the cable.
 These locomotives were also able to handle the wagons in the terminal station and between the sections so that the operation of the incline system was facilitated.
 The locomotives have been called Locobreque (transl.: Brake locomotives).
 In case the weight of the wagons to be lifted was too heavy compared to the wagons lowered at the same time, tank cars filled with water were used to counterbalance the system.
 The incline system was used in revenue service till 1982.

 Protests

 In 1889, the first protests were made against the British monopoly over the route to Porto de Santos, which culminated in the construction of Mairinque–Santos in 1937, by the Estrada de Ferro Sorocabana.

 Nationalisation

 On 1946-09-13, the railroad was nationalised by the Brazilian government, and renamed the Estrada de Ferro Santos-Jundiaí, and on 1948-09-27, it was merged with most of the other Brazilian railways into the Rede Ferroviária Federal SA (RFFSA).

 Sistema Cremalheira-Aderência – the Rack-and-adhesion railway

-In the 1970s (well after it had been renamed), the haulage system was replaced by an Abt rack system which was installed by Japanese firm Marubeni.
+In the 1970s (well after it had been renamed), the haulage system was replaced by an Abt rack system with a maximum gradient of 10.4 %, which was installed by Japanese firm Marubeni.
 The locomotives for this changeover were constructed by Hitachi with the help of SLM.
 They work with 3 kV DC supplied by overhead lines.

+Starting from 2012, the original Hitachi locomotives were replaced by seven new-built machines supplied by Stadler.